26+ Ways How to Save Energy at Home

 Inspire Clean Energy

-Learn the best ways to save energy in your household
+Learn ways to save energy at home

 Of course, while we’re ready to do our part, it’s not always easy to know what these terms mean for us on an individual basis.
 We understand the way we live has to change, but what exactly is it all about, what can we do and how can we do it?

 More and more people are becoming passionate about conserving energy in the home, and this boils down to two fundamental reasons: to save money and to reduce the amount of damage caused to the environment.

-If more households use less energy (or a cleaner energy source), we'll see a reduction in damage to the ozone layer, and we'll reduce our dependence on fossil fuels which are non-renewable and harmful to the environment.
+If more households use less energy (or a cleaner energy source), we'll see a reduction in damage to the ozone layer, and we'll reduce our dependence on fossil fuels which are nonrenewable and harmful to the environment.

-- switching to renewable energy in your household
+- Switching to renewable energy in your household

-- turning off the lights when you leave a room
+- Turning off the lights when you leave a room

-- using energy-efficient lightbulbs
+- Using energy-efficient lightbulbs

-- using less water
+- Using less water

-- turning things off rather than leaving them on standby
+- Turning things off rather than leaving them on standby

-What is the Average Electric Bill for a House and Apartment?
+What is the average electric bill for a house and apartment?

-Thankfully, saving energy and reducing your electricity bill are intrinsically linked, so if you do one, you'll also do the other!
+Thankfully, saving energy and reducing your electricity bill are intrinsically linked, so if you do one, you'll also do the other.